Space-Korbi/Robateria/README.md

 Run the Energia code from part one of this project after setting up the hardware: https://github.com/hejazifar/Robateria

 * The CC2650 module (Bluetooth)
-To connect to the MSP432P401R over Bluetooth we have to connect the CC2650 module to it.
-Since Bluetooth is not supported by Energia we have to use Code Composer Studio (CCS) and the project zero example from TI to communicate with the MSP432 LaunchPad.
-The project zero example can be found in the TI resource explorer at the following path:
+To connect to the MSP432P401R over Bluetooth we have to use the CC2650 module.
+Since Bluetooth is not supported by Energia we are using Code Composer Studio (CCS) and the project zero example from TI to communicate with the MSP432.
+The project zero example can be found in the TI resource explorer:

 ![project_zero](https://user-images.githubusercontent.com/32970755/35755294-f7d04d1e-0866-11e8-8029-a2177587e0cf.png)